pplulee/appleid_auto/README.md

 ### Description of security questions:

-Questions only need to fill in keywords, such as "birthday", "work", etc., but please note that the **language of the account security question**
+Questions only need to fill in keywords, such as "birthday", "work", etc., but please be aware of the **language** of the account security questions.

 # Frontend update